ethereum/consensus-specs/specs/phase0/p2p-interface.md

 * Otherwise, set `message-id` to the first 20 bytes of the `SHA256` hash of the concatenation of `MESSAGE_DOMAIN_INVALID_SNAPPY` with the raw message data, i.e. `SHA256(MESSAGE_DOMAIN_INVALID_SNAPPY + message.data)[:20]`.

+Where relevant, clients MUST reject messages with `message-id` sizes other than 20 bytes.

+Clients MAY reject messages whose protobuf-encoded size exceeds the maximum possible size based on the limits above.

 *Note*: The above logic handles two exceptional cases:
 (1) multiple snappy `data` can decompress to the same value,